Decentraland-DAO/wiki-adv/Software Settings.md

 - Ambient Occlusion
 - Material ID

-All this maps have their own settings, I recommend to set Ray Count on some of this maps to 1024 and keep the rest settings in default state.
+All this maps have their own settings, It's recommended to set Ray Count on some of this maps to 1024 and keep the rest settings in default state.

 *Settings Preview*